libretime/libretime/docs/quickstart.md

 sudo ./libretime/install -fiap
 ```

-After the install is completed, head to `localhost`
+After the install is completed, head to the IP address of the server LibreTime was just installed on
-to complete the installation wizard.
-You don't have to change any passwords immediately if you
+to complete the welcome wizard.
+While not strictly necessary, it is recommended that you change the passwords prompted in the welcome wizard if you intend on accessing the server from the Internet.
+The welcome wizard will
-don't want to, although it is strongly recommended if you plan to attach the server to a domain
-that would allow you to access it from ourside your station's network.
-You will need to enter
-a few commands in the terminal, but don't worry, the guide will walk you through it.
+walk you through the rest of the installation process.

 ## Scheduling your first show